wp-plugins/simple-download-monitor/readme.txt

 == Frequently Asked Questions ==

-= Can this plugin be used to offer free downloads to the users? =
+= Can this plugin be used to offer free downloads to the users? = Yes.

-Yes.
+= What file formats can I upload? =
+You can pretty much upload all common file types.

+= Can I use external file URLs? =
+Yes, you can use both local paths and external URLs.

 == Screenshots ==

 For screenshots please visit the plugin page

 == Changelog ==

+= 2.2 =
+* Fixed the plugin language translation issue.
+Now it can be translated to any language.

 = 2.1 =
 * Minor bug fixes with the stylesheet file URL.